top of page

 the connection

-nothing in the body works in isolation. breath shapes emotion. emotion shapes thought. thought shapes performance. and performance shapes health. the breath as both foundation and blueprint, the center of this entire system.
+nothing in the body works in isolation. breath shapes state. state shapes thought. thought shapes emotion. emotion shapes action.

 the sound